 Yes, summer camping is great.
 But who says the fun has to end when the snow falls?
-If you know how to prepare, winter camping can be a blast because the frosty views are stunning, there are endless new activities, and you will most likely have nature to yourself.
-For a couple winters during our time in Colorado, we have packed up the car and headed up the Poudre Canyon just outside of Fort Collins for some incredible winter camping experiences.
+If you know how to prepare, winter camping can be a blast because the frosty views are stunning, there are ample new activities, and you will often have nature to yourself.
+For a couple winters during our time in Colorado, we have packed up the car and headed up the Poudre Canyon just outside of Fort Collins for some fun winter camping experiences.

 Finding Camp up Poudre Canyon